vlasovskikh/obraz/doc/plugins.md

     Set a custom template renderer.
 You can change the template system used by Obraz.

-    A template renderer is a function of type `(string: str, context: dict,
-    config: dict) -> str`.
+    A template renderer is a function of type `(string: str, context: dict, config: Config) -> str`.

     Example: